-In the 2022/23 ORSA, the following tests were carried out:
+For the 2023/24 ORSA report, the following tests were carried out:

-In each of the scenarios 1-12, AICL's coverage of the SCR remains above 100%.
-The more extreme stresses (11-14) test AICL's ability to absorb more significant financial downsides.
+In each of the scenarios 1-8, AICL's coverage of the SCR remains above 100%.
+The more extreme stresses (9-10) test AICL's ability to absorb more significant financial downsides.
 AICL's coverage of the MCR remains above 100% for all scenarios.